marisofie/TDT4250_Project/README.md

 # TDT4250 Semester Project 💾

 ## Short introduction to domain
 We have decided to model air flight from a flight planning view.
 The task will be to create a clean and systematic model of how one would plan different flights for different airlines.
-Some of the issues that we will address is that

-- two planes cannot use the same runway at the same time
-- a single plane cannot be on different flights, hence it must be available for the planned flight
-- a plane as a passanger capacity
-- and more ...

 We want to use Sirius to make it easy for the ones planning the flights.
 And we want to use transformation to text to make the flight data available for customers.

 ## Project overview 📢

+    - tdt4250.at.acceleo.html
     - tdt4250.at.model
     - tdt4250.at.model.tests
     - tdt4250.at.acceleo.html